JWT Token

 - DevOps engineers

-- QA & testing teams
+- QA and testing teams

 - Mobile app developers